oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 ## Authentication from a Single-Page Application (SPA)

 It would be so much fun testing the API with a client application.
-Good fortune is on your side, because you can use the [WHATABYTE Dashboard](https://dashboard.whatabyte.app/home), a live demo client where you can configure Auth0 authentication and send requests to your local API server.
+Good fortune is on your side because you can use the [WHATABYTE Dashboard](https://dashboard.whatabyte.app/home), a live demo client where you can configure Auth0 authentication and send requests to your local API server.

 For the Auth0 authentication, you need to register the live client as a Single-Page Application to Auth0.
 You can do it with the Auth0 CLI: